 Data and materials available on the Open Science Framework website.

 I used these images in three studies using a visual search task, a facial electromyogrpahy paradigm (i.e., the startle-eyeblink paradigm), and eye-tracking.
-These studies revealed that participants (a) were faster to detect a threatening than nonthreatening-negative image when each was embedded among positive or neutral images, (b) oriented their initial gaze more frequently toward threatening than nonthreatening-negative, positive, or neutral images, and (c) evidenced larger startle-eyeblinks to threatening than to nonthreatening-negative, positive, or neutral images.
+In the figure to the left you can see that participants (a) were faster to detect a threatening than nonthreatening-negative image when each was embedded among positive or neutral images, (b) oriented their initial gaze more frequently toward threatening than nonthreatening-negative, positive, or neutral images, and (c) evidenced larger startle-eyeblinks to threatening than to nonthreatening-negative, positive, or neutral images.

 This research indicates that the mind initially responds more strongly and quickly to threatening than nonthreatening-negative stimuli and highlights the nuanced way disparate types of negatively valenced stimuli are evaluated.
 It also suggests that integrating such sensitivity to threat into social cognitive processes of evaluation in the form of a Dual Implicit Process model could account for a wider array of social functioning.